 The Rocky Mountains are without a doubt known for their legends of bandits, scouts, and even skinwalkers.
 Because most of the history of the Rocky Mountains has not been recorded in writing, there are also many mysteries surrounding some of its people.

-We have all heard of werewolves but perhaps less of us have heard of Skinwalkers (Note: Skinwalkers not White Walkers).
+We have all heard of werewolves but perhaps fewer of us have heard of Skinwalkers (Note: Skinwalkers not White Walkers).
 These creatures are said to live on a Native reservation called the Navajo Nation, which includes a significant part of northeastern Arizona and a few sections of New Mexico and Utah.
-Skinwalkers, just as werewolves, have both human and animal forms and, unlike werewolves, they also pose the ability to take possession of another’s person body as long as that person looks directly into the Skinwalker eyes for a sufficient amount of time (it is not clear exactly how long you should stare at a Skinwalker; most likely you shouldn’t, especially since they can also read your thoughts while you are staring).
+Skinwalkers, just like werewolves, have both human and animal forms and, unlike werewolves, they also pose the ability to take possession of another’s person body as long as that person looks directly into the Skinwalker’s eyes for a sufficient amount of time (it is not clear exactly how long you should stare at a Skinwalker; most likely you shouldn’t, especially since they can also read your thoughts while you are staring).
 Finally, an important difference between Skinwalkers and werewolves is that Skinwalkers are not bitten to become werewolves but rather desire this power and perform rites in order to achieve it.